SLAM with Vertical Plane Segmentation for Lifelong Indoor Mapping

 - Build System: CMake, Catkin

-- Map Consistency: Stable maps over multiple runs
+- Map Quality: 95% wall detection; 80% transient noise reduction; consistent maps over multiple runs

 Applications